CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 weight: 810
 toc: 3
 ---
 BGP is the routing protocol that runs the Internet.
 It is an increasingly popular protocol for use in the data center as it lends itself well to the rich interconnections in a Clos topology.
-Specifically, BGP:
+BGP:

 - Does not require the routing state to be periodically refreshed, unlike OSPF.
 - Is less chatty than its link-state siblings.
 For example, a link or node transition can result in a bestpath change, causing BGP to send updates.